 level in reading, spelling, and basic writing.

-with severe dyslexia may need more time.
+with more severe dyslexia may need 4 to 5 years.

 way a student can make faster progress is to be tutored more often.